bradyab/romeo_ai_webapp/README.md

 # Overview

-[This webapp](https://romeoai.bradyab.repl.co/) integrates with your Tinder account to give you profile tips, constructive feedback, and new strategies to have better conversations in dating apps.
+[This webapp](https://romeoai.bradyab.repl.co/) integrates with your Tinder account to give you profile tips, constructive feedback, and strategies to have more meaningful conversations in dating apps.
 To date, it:
 - provides a breakdown of the swipe-right-rates of all your profile pictures
 - performs sentiment analysis on messages when you were ghosted
 - identifies frequent coversation topics 1) when you had extended conversation with matches, and 2) when you were ghosted by matches